Get a quote

 Why are sinking funds needed?

 Firstly, a number of states and territories actually require them by law.
 But from a practical perspective, they’re also required to make sure that an owners’ corporation/body corporate has enough money on hand to cover emergency repairs and necessary ongoing maintenance.
-Without an adequate sinking fund, the owners’ corporation may need to raise a special levy every time something needed to be fixed.
-Not only would this be time consuming and inefficient, but it also relies on each title-holder paying the levy in full and immediately – and given that no one likes unexpected costs, this can be difficult to achieve.
+Without an adequate sinking fund, the owners’ corporation may need to raise a special levy every time something needs to be fixed.
+Not only would this be time-consuming and inefficient, but it also relies on each title-holder paying the levy in full and immediately – and given that no one likes unexpected costs, this can be difficult to achieve.

 The sinking fund is a bit like an insurance policy, to ensure there are adequate funds to keep the building well maintained.

-Well why doesn’t insurance cover it then?
+Why doesn’t strata insurance cover it then?

 What’s more, building insurance does not cover the ongoing repairs and maintenance costs of a property such as exterior painting, new fencing, replacing carpets in common areas, replacing old roofs and guttering, rewiring, fixing up driveways, gates and car parking, etc. All of these will eventually be required, and they’re paid for out of the sinking fund.